VATHEN96/VATHEN96.github.io/README.md

-# GoalZilla 🚀🐲
+# wowzarush 🚀🐲

-Welcome to **GoalZilla** — the ultimate milestone-based crowdfunding platform on **Telos Chain**! 🎯 Whether you're funding creative projects, community initiatives, or bold ideas, GoalZilla ensures **transparency, accountability, and efficiency** with the power of **Telos blockchain technology**.
+Welcome to **wowzarush** — the ultimate milestone-based crowdfunding platform on **Telos Chain**! 🎯 Whether you're funding creative projects, community initiatives, or bold ideas, wowzarush ensures **transparency, accountability, and efficiency** with the power of **Telos blockchain technology**.
 Let’s bring your goals to life! 🎉

 ---

-## 🏆 Why Choose GoalZilla on Telos?
+## 🏆 Why Choose wowzarush on Telos?

 💰 **Milestone-Based Funding**: Funds are released in phases, ensuring accountability at every step.
 🔒 **Telos Security**: Enjoy fast, feeless transactions and robust security features with Telos blockchain.